Ambeco/mpd/README.md

 - `template<class BaseT, class FieldT, unsigned bitcount, unsigned offset, class Getter, class Setter>`
 	 `class bitfield_member;`
  A helper class for easily and safely using bitfield members.
-Simply declare the "fields" as methods that return instanes of this class, and then callers can use these as if they were direct references to those types, without worrying about bits or shifting.
+Simply declare the "fields" as methods that return instances of this class, and then callers can use these as if they were direct references to those types, without worrying about bits or shifting.
  ```
  // defining a bitfield
  class TestBitfield {